John D. Gottsch

 Ocklawaha, by Composer-in Residence John D. Gottsch, has its world premiere during Masterworks II from January 24-28, 2023.

-John D. Gottsch was born in New Orleans, Louisiana and shortly afterwards his family moved to Florida.
-He spent his youth in the lake country of Florida swimming with alligators and always looking down in woods and swamps to avoid rattlesnakes and water moccasins.
+Gottsch, Composer-in-Residence for the South Florida Symphony Orchestra – and composer of a work premiering this evening, Ocklawaha — was born in New Orleans, Louisiana and shortly afterwards his family moved to Florida.
+He spent his youth in the lake country of Florida on the watch for alligators while swimming and always looking down in woods and swamps to avoid rattlesnakes and water moccasins.
 He traveled many of the rivers of the state which would begin in the back country and eventually empty into the Gulf or the Atlantic.
-These explorations of Florida gave him an enduring love for the beauty and wild life of the state.
+These explorations of Florida gave him an enduring love for the beauty and wildlife of the state.